Aadil29/Voice-Auth-DF-System/README.md

 ### 2.3 Python interpreter and Jupyter notebook setup

-1. Open a Jupyter notebook from the following direcotry voice-auth-df-system/ml-model/.
+1. Open a Jupyter notebook from the following directory voice-auth-df-system/ml-model/
 2. In the top-right, select the Python interpreter.
 3. If prompted, install Jupyter-related extensions.
 4. Select the interpreter: `Python (final-voice-system-env)`.
-5. in the search  '>Python: select interpreter' in porject search, and ensure 'final-voice-system-env' is selected
+5. In the search  '>Python: select interpreter' in project search, and ensure 'final-voice-system-env' is selected
 ![Screenshot 2025-04-20 184258](https://github.com/user-attachments/assets/0ef2a2a5-7e9f-4cb5-bf06-6de9352b1ec7)
 ![Screenshot 2025-04-20 184315](https://github.com/user-attachments/assets/3bc54821-c92d-4720-b512-c78512177f15)